espocrm/documentation/user-guide/products.md

 Each Product record can belong to some Product Category.
 Product Categories are presented as a hierarchical tree structure.
 Each category can have sub-categories.

+Product Category is a separate entity type, hence an access can be controlled by ACL.

 To be able to search products in all sub-categories you need to switch to the expanded mode by clicking the small folder icon next to the root category.